-9 See this in practice at The Lord Mayor's Charitable Foundation on page 27
+8 See this in practice at The Lord Mayor's Charitable Foundation on page 27

-10 See this in practice at The Wyatt Trust on page 32
+9 See this in practice at The Wyatt Trust on page 32

-2 | Establish a baseline
+Establish a baseline

-Larger organisations often climate-proof their operations by developing an emissions inventory and establishing a clear baseline first.
-This will help to determine which parts of your operations have the greatest impact on climate change and where you may like to focus your efforts.
+Larger organisations often climate-proof their operations by establishing a clear baseline first.
+This will help you to determine which parts of your operations have the greatest impact on climate change and where you may like to focus your efforts.
 There are many publicly available tools to measure the carbon footprint of your organisation.
 For example:

-- Greenhouse Gas Protocol

-- Science Based Targets
+- Greenhouse Gas Protocol - Science Based Targets

-- Climate Active

-- Sumday

-Larger organisations may wish to hire a sustainability consultant to help with measuring your carbon footprint and developing an emissions reduction plan that is specific to your needs.
-10
+For larger organisations, you may wish to hire a sustainability consultant to measure and assess your operations and develop a climate strategy that is specific to your needs.
+S9

-3 | Travel and transport
+Travel and transport